browserengineering/book/book/html.md

 [^case-fold]: This is [not the right way][case-hard] to do case
     insensitive comparisons; the Unicode case folding algorithm should be used if you want to handle languages other than English.
-But in HTML specifically, tag names only use the ASCII characters where this test is sufficient.
+But in HTML specifically, tag names only use the ASCII characters so lower-casing them is sufficient.

 [case-hard]: https://www.b-list.org/weblog/2018/nov/26/case/